lappis-unb/lappis.rocks/README.md

 **Settings** and remove the forking relationship, which won't be necessary unless you want to contribute back to the upstream project.

+## Other examples

+* [jekyll-branched](https://gitlab.com/pages/jekyll-branched) demonstrates how you can keep your GitLab Pages site in one branch and your project's source code in another.
+* The [jekyll-themes](https://gitlab.com/groups/jekyll-themes) group contains a collection of example projects you can fork (like this one) having different visual styles.

 ## Troubleshooting

 1. CSS is missing!
 That means two things:

-    Either that you have wrongly set up the CSS URL in your templates, or your static generator has a configuration option that needs to be explicitly set in order to serve static assets under a relative URL.
+    * Either that you have wrongly set up the CSS URL in your templates, or
+    * your static generator has a configuration option that needs to be explicitly set in order to serve static assets under a relative URL.

 [ci]: https://about.gitlab.com/gitlab-ci/